 Tea sets can be collected, used for decoration, or used during a special occasion.
 Those that are antiques are usually not used on a regular basis, but are to be admired.
 The age of a tea set can be told through several factors including stamps, symbols and numbers.
-Tea sets are made all over the world.
+Collectible tea sets have been made all over the world.
 Some companies built a reputation on designing beautifully elegant pieces that are to be cherished by any collector and can be worth a large amount of money if they remain in good condition.

 Examine designs of the tea set.
-Companies that make tea sets have specific types of designs for several years before changing it to another design that helps indicate an approximate age of the set.
+Companies that make tea sets have specific types of designs for several years before changing it to another design that helps indicate an approximate tea set age.
 Lawleys china tea sets have Rockingham styles that indicate it was made between the 1920s and 1950s.
 Trimont China Occupied Japan used floral designs with a touch of gold trimming in their tea sets from 1946 to 1952.

 Examine writing on the bottom of the tea set.
 If there are handwritten marks, the tea set is made before the 1800s, before stamping was used.
 If the tea set has a stamped logo, lettering and/or numbers that are not blue, the set was made after 1850.
 Any tea set with a logo or trademark is made after 1862.
 Tea sets with Ltd. or Limited on the bottom states it was made after 1860.

 Look at the numbers on the bottom of the tea set.
 Numbers represent the code of the manufacturer, a pattern number or its registration number.
 The number will have "rd" following it if it is the registration number.
-The number is an important piece in identifying the age of the set as you combine all of the previous steps.
+The number is an important piece in identifying tea set age as you combine all of the previous steps.